gvwilson/sdxpy/src/dup/index.md

 the [%g time_complexity "time complexity" %] of our algorithm is \\( O(N^2) \\),
 which is pronounced "[%g big_oh "big-oh" %] of N squared".
 In simpler terms,
-when the number of files doubles the running time roughly quadruples, which means the time per file increases as the number of files increases.
+when the number of files doubles, the running time roughly quadruples, which means the time per file increases as the number of files increases.

 Slowdown like this is often unavoidable,